MicrosoftDocs/Viva/Viva/engage/manage-viva-engage-users/manage-users-across-their-lifecycle.md

 When you create users in Office 365, they can sign in to Viva Engage with their Office 365 credentials.
 When a user is deleted from Office 365, they're automatically deactivated or suspended in Viva Engage.
 When a user is restored in Office 365, they're reactivated in Viva Engage.

-The user's profile properties (such as name and department) from Azure Active Directory are automatically populated in the user's Viva Engage profile.
-Any changes to the profile properties in Azure Active Directory are reflected in Viva Engage.
+The user's profile properties (such as name and department) from Microsoft Entra ID are automatically populated in the user's Viva Engage profile.
+Any changes to the profile properties in Microsoft Entra ID are reflected in Viva Engage.

 If users have an Office 365 account, they can't update their information directly in Viva Engage.
 If users want to change their information, such as photos, phone numbers, and other data, they must update it through their Office 365 profile just as they would with other Office 365 apps.
 Depending on the organization, users may be able to update through Office Delve.
 A user might need to ask their IT administrator to assist.

 > [!Important]
-> If a user had a customized profile prior to April 2020, it will be overwritten with their Azure AD identity to create a single source of truth.
+> If a user had a customized profile prior to April 2020, it will be overwritten with their Microsoft Entra identity to create a single source of truth.

 The user's Viva Engage language setting is taken from Office 365 when the user's Viva Engage account is activated.
-If the user changes their Office 365 language setting or if the setting is changed directly in Azure Active Directory, Viva Engage doesn't pick up this change.
+If the user changes their Office 365 language setting or if the setting is changed directly in Microsoft Entra ID, Viva Engage doesn't pick up this change.
 The user can change their Viva Engage language setting in their Viva Engage profile on the **Preferences** tab.

 This change means that we retire properties that aren’t synced today, like a user’s personal email account information.
 If you’d like to maintain information data from the **About Me** settings – such as Schools, Expertise, and Interest - we recommend that you export this data.
 Use Microsoft Graph to update the users’ Office profile, or ask users to update it themselves in Microsoft Delve.

 ## How are user photos managed?

-If new users in your network already have the correct user photo from Azure AD, it continues to work after this change.
+If new users in your network already have the correct user photo from Microsoft Entra ID, it continues to work after this change.

 If your organization usually uploads photos from Viva Engage, you can follow these steps: